ROCm/HIP/docs/faq.rst

 How to use HIP-Clang to build HIP programs?
 ------------------------------------------------------

 :ref:`hipcc <HIPCC:index>` is a compiler driver.
-This means it is not a compiler, but calls the appropriate compilers and sets some options.
+This means it is not a compiler but calls the appropriate compilers and sets some options.

 The underlying compilers are :ref:`amdclang++ <llvm-project:index>` or